fredericraymond/microbiome-summer-school-2017-metagenomics/README.md

 ## Introduction

 Ray Meta is one of the many softwares that allow the assembly of metagenomes.
 As explained in the plenary session, each assembly software has its advantages and inconveniences.
 The main advantage of Ray Meta is that it integrates assembly with taxonomical profiling.
-It also allow to identify the putative taxonomical origin of contigs.
+It also allows to identify the putative taxonomical origin of contigs.
 These are tools that are very useful when working with metagenomic data.
 The scalability of Ray makes it supercomputer friendly and thus useful to work on large metagenomic studies with samples that have hundreds of millions of reads.
-As a drawback, Ray Meta may output smaller assemblies that other softwares such as MegaHit or MetaSpades.
+As a drawback, current versions Ray Meta may output smaller assemblies that other softwares such as MegaHit or MetaSpades.
 During your metagenomic work, it is important to consider all the available tools in order to make the best of your data.
 In this tutorial, I will show how to use Ray Meta and interpret its output in order to better understand important concepts relating to assembly-based metagenomics.

 ## Step 0 - Download data

+For this tutorial, we will use a syntetic dataset inspired by a genome we once sequenced for a collaborator.
+So, in theory, we are sequencing a genome from *Clostridium difficile*...

 ```
 wget xxx
 ```

-## Step 1 - Assembling a microbiome using Ray Meta
+## Step 1 - Metagenome assembly using Ray Meta

 In the first part of this tutorial, we will assemble a mixed bacterial culture and evaluate the quality of the assembly.